blastcloud/guzzler-docs/docs/extending/readme.md

 http://some-url.com/api/v2/reports?page=2&show=75
 ```

-Rather than writing the same filters for each individual endpoint, you can write a short macro to make a shorthand for this scenario.
+Rather than writing the same filters for each individual endpoint, you can create a macro to make a shorthand for this scenario.

 ```php
 Expectation::macro(‘paginate’, function (Expectation $e, $url, $show, $page) {